With a history marked by incompetence, political maneuvering, and secrecy, America's "most humane" execution method is anything but.

 What was once touted as America's most humane execution method is now its most unreliable one.
 What was once a model of efficiency in the grim business of state killing is now marked by mayhem.
 The book concludes by critically examining the place of lethal injection, and the death penalty writ large, today.

 About the author

 Austin Sarat is William Nelson Cromwell Professor of Jurisprudence and Political Science and Chair of Political Science at Amherst College.
-He is the author, most recently, of Gruesome Spectacles: Botched Executions and America's Death Penalty (SUP 2014) and The Death Penalty on the Ballot (2019).
+He is the author, most recently, of Gruesome Spectacles: Botched Executions and America's Death Penalty (Stanford, 2014) and The Death Penalty on the Ballot (2019).